 Load test your forklift annually

-An annual load test is not only mandatory but absolutely essential if you want to make sure that your forklift is thoroughly checked and tested for any issues.
+An annual Load Test is not only mandatory in South Africa, but Absolutely Essential if you want to make sure that your forklift is thoroughly checked and tested for any issues.
+A forklift must not be operated if it doesn’t have a valid load test.
+Loading testing occurs every 12 months with an inspection, by a competent person, occurring every 6 months.

 Use the correct forklift for the application